buildinternet/totem/README.md

     speed		:	800,		/* Speed of transition animation in milliseconds */
     interval	:	4000,		/* Time between change in milliseconds */
     max_items	: 	null, 		/* Integer for how many items to display at once.
-Resizes height accordingly (OPTIONAL) */
+Resizes height accordingly (OPTIONAL) */ stopmouse	:	false,		/* If set to true, the ticker will stop while mouse is hovered over it */

 ** More documentation to follow **